José Miguel Díaz Vélez: Argentine independence movement

 Vélez was a prominent participant of the independence movement in the United Provinces of the River Plate.
 From 1810 to 1814, he was the commandant of the Entre Rios province.
 In September 1812, he was identified as the commander of the troops being pursued by the 600-strong royalist cavalry, which was defeated through the assistance of General Manuel Belgrano.
 In the same month, Vélez won a victory and captured Tucumán.
 On August 4, 1816 he led the invasion of the city of Santa Fe, which served as the center of the rival Federalist faction.
 The city was captured but it was later abandoned due to Federalist resistance.

 He was recorded as one of the top diplomats who headed the Alvear-Diaz Velez Mission tasked to convince Simon de Bolivar to lead a Hispanic American alliance against Brazil.
 This alliance was primarily aimed at pressuring Dom Pedro I to withdraw his army stationed in the Eastern Province and give up territorial claims in South America.
-Their appointment was formalized by an Act passed on May 9, 1825, which authorized Vélez and Carlos María de Alvear to negotiate and settle issues concerning the freedom of the four provinces of the Alto Peru.
+Their appointment was formalized by an Act passed on May 9, 1825, which authorized Vélez and Carlos María de Alvear to negotiate and settle issues concerning the freedom of the four provinces of Upper Peru.
 The mission was considered a failure after Bolivar remained ambivalent towards the proposal.